Reimagined arena boasts bright, modern feel with custom wood-wrapped ceiling beams, more premium seating + tech perks

 “With Target Center I had a lot of involvement with the architect, so I knew their design intent,” Pope recalls.
 Hunter Douglas was already awarded the Deep Box Series project at Target Center’s entrance.
 This was far less complicated yet still required a degree of nimbleness: it features a standard carrier system for Deep Box panels, which are 1-inch deep, but here, the architect actually wanted 2.5-inch deep panels.
 Overall Pope says, “there were no real challenges with that – it was pretty simple, but there were miles and miles of it.”

 For the Lexus Courtside Club area, after architects searched and came up empty-handed, they circled back to the Hunter Douglas team, looking for a manufacturer that could develop the wood-wrapped peaked ceiling elements and in-fill wall beams system within their time frame.
 High Profile Series™ Frameworks fit the ticket and allowed for maximum design flexibility.
 New to the marketplace, Frameworks was designed to give architects more creative freedom with a customizable series of bays and pods of beams that formed seamlessly connected “peaks and valleys” with concealed joints.
-The system, which had just been installed in national Target liquor stores and in Gensler’s redesigned concourse of Nassau Coliseum, offered a new solution that met Perkins+Will’s original design intent.
+The system, which had just been installed in national Target liquor stores and in Gensler’s redesigned concourse of Nassau Coliseum, offered a new solution that met the architect’s original design intent.

 “While it didn’t start with this project, the idea behind Frameworks was that we kept seeing a trend towards these floating bays and pods, whether it be linear, beams, panels, it didn’t matter, it was about this trend of, rather than going wall-to-wall, creating a pod or a floating ceiling cloud,” says Pope.
 The system strikes the perfect balance between letting angled beams be a transparent and eye-grabbing design element, while keeping the mechanics of connecting joints unexposed.